aldythswijaya/IT-Consultant/README.md

 __*...
 Disclaimer ...*__

-__*Maximo installation is done directly in the client environment, so after the project is finished I don't have resources or access rights to maximo client resources*__
+__*Maximo installation is done directly in the client environment, so after the project is finished I don't have resources or access rights to maximo client resources.
+So, my work portfolio is the documents that I have worked on and the contents of these documents are based on the results of the work I have done at Maximo*__

 ...

 Well, this was all my task that I've ever done in Maximo since I've been working as IBM Maximo Consultant at PT Talian Infodinamika

+*✽ automation script ✽*

+*✽ documents ✽*